devdanzin/cpython_fusil_report/cpython_report.md

 -------------
-## Apendix
+## Appendix

 ### Findings

+Each issue detailed below includes several pieces of information to provide context and aid in understanding the defect.

-Issue titles were collected at the time of writing the report and thus can in some cases be more descriptive than the original titles.
+Issue titles presented here were sometimes refined for clarity at the time of writing this report and may be more descriptive than the original titles filed in the issue tracker.

+The "Kind" field categorizes the nature of the crash (e.g., Segmentation Fault, Abort) based on the observed failure.
+The "Configuration" field specifies the main CPython build type where the issue was primarily observed or reproduced.

-The "Python versions" field reports the tags used in CPython's issue tracker, which will under-represent older versions as those tags get removed or aren't added as versions leave the maintainance window.
-To complement this field, versions are also collected from the PRs for an issue.
+The "Python versions" field primarily reflects the version tags used in CPython's issue tracker.
+These tags may under-represent older affected versions as tags can be removed or may not be added if versions are outside their maintenance window.
+To complement this, affected versions are sometimes also inferred from the fix details in associated Pull Requests.

+Minimal Reproducible Examples (MREs) are provided to demonstrate each issue.
+These were typically manually reduced from the original fuzzer-generated code.

-The "PRs" field lists all PRs that link to the issue, regardless of status (open, merged, closed without merging etc.).
+The "PRs (author)" field lists pull requests linked to the issue, regardless of their status (e.g., open, merged, closed without merging), along with the credited author(s).

+Backtraces and error messages, collected at the time of the hit, are provided within collapsible sections to offer further diagnostic context.

 #### 1- [126219](https://github.com/python/cpython/issues/126219) - `tkinter.Tk` segfault with invalid `className`